-The Human Givens Diploma is a highly practical psychotherapy course that is revolutionising the successful treatment, understanding and prevention of the mental and emotional health issues that affect all human beings for more than 20 years.
+The Human Givens Diploma is a highly practical psychotherapy course that has been revolutionising the successful treatment, understanding and prevention of the mental and emotional health issues that affect all human beings for more than 20 years.

-- The only form of psychotherapy to unify over 160 counselling models into one common language – view benefits of the approach
+- HG is the only form of psychotherapy to unify 100s of counselling models into one common language – view benefits of the approach

 - A highly effective alternative to drug treatments

-- Faster results in 1–2 sessions instead of the average 4
+- Typically gets faster results in 1–2 sessions instead of the average 4

 What diploma students say about the course